Correct-Syntax/correct-syntax.github.io/content/posts/is-it-right-to-download-youtube-videos.md

 There is also copyright to think about.
 The video creators give YouTube a license to show the content through the platform, but that does not automatically give you the right to use or watch the video outside of the platform.

-As a video creator on YouTube myself, I think about how I feel about people downloading my videos without my permission and against YouTube's TOC.
+As someone that posts videos on YouTube myself, I think about how I feel about people downloading my videos without my permission and against YouTube's TOC.

-It's not a good feeling.
+While I don't necessarily mind, it's still not a good feeling.

 ### It's not "illegal".
 Or is it?